Holme-on-Spalding-Moor: Amenities

-There are a few local convenience stores, a post office, a bakery and butchers, two takeaway outlets, a school and sports wear store, a pharmacy and doctors surgery, four public houses and a mobile library with internet access.

-Since 1989 Holme On Spalding Moor Primary School has been twinned with a primary school in Lemgo, Germany.
-Once a year about 20 to 30 pupils visit Grundschule Hörstmar for one week.

 There are several churches, the largest being All Saints' Church which was mostly built in the 13th century, although a church is mentioned in the Domesday Book.
 The church was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 There is also a Roman Catholic church, a Methodist church (formerly Primitive Methodist) and a Christian Fellowship church in the village.
 The Zion (ex-Wesleyan) Methodist Church closed in 1987 and is now a private house.

 The village is served by bus services run by East Yorkshire Motor Services and York Pullman.
 The nearest railway stations are to the south of the village: Howden at 7.5 mi, and Eastrington at 5.5 mi.

-Nearby Howden, Goole and Market Weighton contain amenities including supermarkets and a number of chain-shops.
-The nearest cities are York, Kingston upon Hull and Leeds.

-The village's football team Holme Rovers was founded in 1922 by local residents and continues to exist.
+The village's football team Holme Rovers was founded in 1922 by local residents.
 They play in the East Riding County League Premier division.
 The club won the top level of the York Football League during the 1962–63 season and the East Riding Senior Cup in 2007.